threefoldfoundation/info_sdk/src/3bot_sysadmin/admin_tools/3bot_packages.md

 ### Weblibs

-Makes it possible for assets (images, javascript, css) to be used across the 3Bot.
+Weblibs makes it possible for assets (images, javascript, css) to be used across the 3Bot.

 ### TF Grid solutions